How much do corporate programs cost? ▾

 Where can I obtain more general information regarding graduate studies?▾

 performs the administrative and evaluative functions to maintain and implement the policies and procedures related to admissions, advancement to candidacy, graduation, and university level program requirements for all graduate students.
-The College of Engineering’s Graduate Student Success Coordinator also serves as a helpful resource regarding general information.
-Appointments are available upon request.
+A Graduate Student Success Coordinator and an International Graduate Student Advisor also support graduate students at the College of Engineering by providing college and university general information and resources.
+Please check our website for contact information.

 I would like to meet with an international student advisor.
 Where should I go?▾